-An alternative to wooden sunglasses are those made by Spanish company Sea 2 See.
-They make frames from recycled plastic marine waste.
+Spanish company Sea 2 See. make glass frames from recycled plastic marine waste.

-Waterhaul is a social enterprise in the UK offering glasses made from recycled fishing nets with a lifetime guarantee.
-They state that the polarised Barberini mineral-glass lenses are recyclable, and that their product and packaging supply chain is free from single-use plastic and that you’ll receive your glasses in harm free recycled wood-pulp packaging.
-They also do lense free frames that you can get fitted by them or by your local optician.
+Waterhaul is a social enterprise in the UK offering recycled plastic glasses made from discarded fishing nets, with a lifetime guarantee.
+They state that the polarised Barberini mineral-glass lenses are recyclable, that their product and packaging supply chain is free from single-use plastic and that you’ll receive your glasses in harm-free recycled wood-pulp packaging.
+They also do lense-free frames that you can get fitted by them or by your local optician.

-Bird is a UK based B-corp (sustainable company) offering certified sustainable wooden frames and repurposed aerospace aluminium metal frames.
+Bird is a UK based B-corp offering certified sustainable wood frames and repurposed aerospace aluminium metal frames.
 For every pair sold they distribute solar light to remote countries in Africa and they give a 50% discount if you return your old ones to them.
-They fit prescription lenses also have a cool virtual try-on app for some of their frames.
-They also do free delivery and returns and give a 1 year warranty.
+They fit prescription lenses and also have a cool virtual try-on app for some of their frames.
+They do free delivery and returns and give a 1 year warranty.

 Wires Glasses use stainless steel and 3D printing to make zero waste glasses in Italy.
 They say that 3D printing allows them to create 70% less waste than traditionally made glasses.
 They also use a bio-based polymer made from castor oil in their frames and lenses to reduce the percentage of plastic used.